 - Approved for a specified period.

-- Approved for a specified period subject to satisfactory response to the recommendations.
+- Approved for a specified period subject to a satisfactory response to any interim/immediate recommendations/conditions agreed by the Panel.

 - Documentation to be resubmitted for further consideration by the Panel.